aws/s2n-tls/docs/USAGE-GUIDE.md

 directory.

 ## mlock() and system limits

 Internally s2n uses mlock() to prevent memory from being swapped to disk.
-The s2n build tests may fail in some environments where the default limit on the amount of memory which may be locked is too low.
+The s2n build tests may fail in some environments where the default limit on locked memory is too low.
 To check this limit, run:

     ulimit -l